cassiotakarada-telefonica/CassioTakarada/README.md

 ## Hi!
 I'm Cassio Takarada 👋

+- 🔭 I’m currently working on at Compass.Uol as a Front-End Developer
 - 👀 I’m interested in Front-End
-- 🌱 I’m currently studying: Multiplataform Software Development at Fatec Franca  |  Figma at "by my self"  |  AWS-based React.js Cloud Native Scholarship at Compass.Uol
+- 🌱 I’m currently studying: Multiplataform Software Development at Fatec Franca
-- 📫 How to reach me: cassiotakarada7@gmail.com or https://www.instagram.com/cassiotakarada/ or https://linktr.ee/cassiotakarada
+- 📫 How to reach me: cassio.takarada@compasso.com.br
 - 💞️ I’m looking to collaborate on clean codes and good softwares

 <!--
-- 🔭 I’m currently working on ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...